idsia-robotics/navground/_sources/first_steps.rst

 From here on, you may

-want to go get familiar with the command line interface read :doc:`cli`
+want to get familiar with the command line interface read :doc:`cli`

 want to go through some tutorials